hsk81/apicache/readme.md

 ### Back-end API service

-For each back-end API service up to four arguments can be set, where per service only the URL ()configurable via `api{n}-url`) would be required.
-If the services mandates an API key, then setting up `api{n}-key-name` and `api{n}-key-value` will do the job.
+For each back-end API service up to four arguments can be set, where per service only the URL (configurable via `api{n}-url`) is required.
+If the services mandates an API key, then setting up `api{n}-key-name` and `api{n}-key-value` will be sufficient.
 Further, with `api{n}-expiry` the expiration time in in seconds can be controlled.

 ```
 --api0-url API0_URL   API#0 URL (default: http://localhost)